 Just being exposed to those women’s pictures has allowed me to love my own naturally going-gray look even more!
 My thoughts about gray hair are changing – some days I even look in the mirror and think my more-pepper-than-salt look is not bold and gray enough!

 Every woman should do what she feels is right for her, regarding her hair color, her body, what she wears and how she shows up, and yet as a society, it could benefit us if we were open to new thoughts about aging.
 I’d even go as far as to say that it's in a country’s national interest to do so, not only because populations are going to be happier if we all start fearing aging less, but there will be budget surpluses from reduced costs of health care.

 We don’t need to create national time-warps for older people to spend time in; it would be much easier to change our ideas of what getting older means.

 In my last blog post, I mentioned how uncertainty over the safety of hormone replacement therapy drove doctors (who probably have financial ties to HRT manufacturers) to declare that if a woman doesn’t take HRT, she’s more at risk of chronic disease.
 This is a myth that has been used to boost HRT sales at the expense of women’s health.
 The very idea that chronic disease is inevitable in our natural state generates a nocebo effect – which is the damaging opposite of a placebo effect.

-It’s worth noting, that of the nine environmental factors that Buettner has singled out as defining characteristics of Blue Zones (such as natural movement throughout the day, largely plant-based diets and community lifestyles), sadly headdresses are not mentioned.
-But it has occurred to me as I write this post that perhaps my ever-evolving silver mane is my headdress!
+I have noted that of the nine lifestyle factors that Buettner singled out as defining characteristics of Blue Zones (such as natural movement throughout the day, largely plant-based diets and a sense of community), headdresses are not mentioned – a shame indeed!
+However, it has occurred to me as I write this post that perhaps my ever-evolving silver mane is the headdress that I desire!

 LIKE this post?
 Feel free to share!
 You might also like: The estrogen theory ends here!
 Debunking the biggest myth surrounding perimenopause and menopause.